nationalarchives/ds-caselaw-data-enrichment-service/README.md

 - Docker must be installed and running (required by Testcontainers)
 - Python dependencies must be installed via Poetry

+#### Test contribution

+Test configuration is managed via pytest fixtures in `conftest.py` These fixtures automatically set up shared resources such as:

+- A temporary PostgreSQL instance using testcontainers
+- SQLAlchemy database engine and connections
+- NLP pipeline (spaCy with entity ruler loaded from fixtures)
+- Preloaded database tables for integration tests

+This means tests do not require any manual database setup or external services.

 #### Test behaviour

 - Tests run in isolation